microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 8. Now if you go to your "**expsa**" storage account, there should be a new folder within the `anonymization` container.
 Go to this folder to access the de-identified FHIR data that you just exported (inside the folder, each row will have three dots on the right side - click these three dots and select **View/Edit**).
 You will notice that information has been removed/redacted from the FHIR records per the anonymization rules defined in the `anonymizationConfig.json` file.

-## Step 4: Securely transfer the file to the research team
+## Step 4: Securely transfer the files to the research team

 Researchers from outside organizations cannot have direct access to healthcare or payer organizations' Azure tenants.
-You will need to find a way to securely transfer the anonymized datasets to these external groups.
+You will need to find a way to securely transfer the anonymized data to these external groups.

 1. Review the [Create SAS Tokens](https://docs.microsoft.com/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) documentation for setting up a Shared Access Signature (SAS) token.
-Then, generate a SAS token to allow a research team to access the anonymized datasets that you exported.
+Then, generate a SAS token to allow a research team to access the anonymized data that you exported.

 **Note**: Pay special attention to the "Permissions" section of the above documentation. **Reading** files and **listing** files in a container are two different permissions.